babelsociety/website/content/manifest/index.md

 In order to ensure that teachers can adequately follow their students, this system assumes a limited number of participants, probably no more than 10 per course.
 Training a sufficient number of capable and prepared teachers will be the greatest challenge for this system.
 In the event of a shortage of teachers, priority should be given to children, while others can make up for it through self learning based on the material available.

-## Awards

-Anyone who achieves an illustrious result within the society can be awarded with Awards.
-Awards can be accumulated, however they are not transferable.
-You may think of Awards as a Nobel Prize.
-There will be no substantial difference between those who have obtained Awards and those who haven't, indeed it will be normal to have none.
-The only material benefit given by Awards is higher priority in some [waiting lists](#waiting-lists).

-It is good to specify that although many Awards designate an illustrious person whose ideas should always be listened to and pondered upon, this does not mean that they are right regardless. **Society should always use critical thinking when it comes to making decisions**, no matter whom those ideas belong to.

-Obtaining awards will not be easy, as they can only be given after achieving a feat that a large part of society considers important and significant.
-In order to bestow awards, we need to open a [project](#projects) which outlines the feat achieved and why it is significant; the author cannot be the recipient of the Awards.
-In order to be accepted, these projects must reach and be voted on by a good portion of the population.
-The higher it is, the more Awards will be bestowed.
-What follows is a hypothetical outline:

-- at least 25% of the population, 1 Award
-- at least 40% of the population, 2 Awards
-- at least 60% of the population, 5 Awards
-- at least 80% of the population, 8 Awards
-- at least 90% of the population, 10 Awards

-It goes from itself that researchers will be the category with the greatest chance of obtaining Awards, as their job is precisely to find ways to greatly improve certain aspects of our society.

-The society could also decide to assign Awards for every year worked on jobs that nobody usually wants to do, perhaps in quantities proportional to the [job level](#job-levels).
-They have put themselves at the service of the community and therefore it is right that society recognizes their value.

 ## Crimes

 Babel Society wants to organize a society in which it is hard to commit crimes.